Bathroom Renovation Codes NYC(Last Updated On: September 24, 2019)

 Type A Bathroom

 A Type A Bathroom is the highest level of Accessibility for People With Disabilities for Residential Units.
-The Type A bathroom requires a 5 foot turning radius as well as clearances for fixtures, doors, and accessories.
-If an Apartment Has a Type A batrhoom the other bathrooms do not have to be fully accessible.
-The must still comply with certain minimum standards.
+The Type A bathroom requires a 5 foot turning radius as well as specific clearances for fixtures, doors, and accessories.
+If an apartment has a Type A Bathroom the other bathrooms do not have to be fully accessible, but they must still comply with certain minimum standards.

 Appendix P Bathroom

 Accessible bathrooms in residential units that are neither Type A or Prototype Bathrooms must comply with Appendix P of the NYC building Code.
-These Bathrooms are refereed to as appendix P Bathrooms.
+These Bathrooms are refereed to as Appendix P Bathrooms after the Code section.
 The primary difference between an Appendix P bathroom and a Type A bathroom is that a Type A requires a 5 foot turning radius and an Appendix P does not.
 The Appendix P bathroom is based on clearances for the fixtures, doors, and accessories.
 It does not have any minimum size for the bathroom as long as all the components are in compliance.